Kaspa06/Objektinis2/README.md

 | Time taken to sort data       | 0.000952000s  | 0.048868000s   | 0.245346400s    | 2.10981s         | 22.098095s        |
 | Time taken to divide students | 0.000000000s  | 0.002992000s   | 0.026930000s    | 0.34083900s      | 3.61350350s       |

+# Abstract Class "Zmogus"

+#### An abstract class in C++ is a class that contains at least one pure virtual function.
+A pure virtual function is a virtual function for which we provide only the declaration in the base class, without providing any implementation.
+Abstract classes are designed to be used as base classes, and they cannot be instantiated directly.
+Instead, they are intended to serve as interfaces that define a common set of methods that derived classes must implement.

+    class Zmogus {
+    public:
+        virtual void setVardas(std::string vardas) = 0;
+        virtual std::string getVardas() const = 0;
+        virtual void setPavarde(std::string pavarde) = 0;
+        virtual std::string getPavarde() const = 0;
+        virtual ~Zmogus() = default;

+    };

 # Rule of Five and Overloaded Methods

 ## Rule of Five